 - How many tails?

 - How many noses?

 - How many balls?

+- How many legs?

+- How many ears?

-you could ask?
+Are there any more questions you could ask?

-play with them and would make one more tail to count.
+Draw another animal who could play with them and would make one more tail to count.

-Helpful hints: Talk about the same, different, double, one more than, one less than, ensure your child points and counts, talk about one back leg (Monty) that cannot be seen but should be counted!
+Helpful hints: Talk about the same, different, double, one more than, one less than, ensure your child points and counts, talk about one back leg that cannot be seen but should be counted!